Benincasa-Dowker-Glaser causal set actions by quantum counting: Quantum algorithm

-Given a causal set with $n$ elements, we prepare a uniform superposition over the $n^{2}$-dimensional subspace of $2n$-qubit basis states whose binary strings are all $n^{2}$ possible concatenated pairs of rows and columns from the adjacency matrix of the causal set.
-It would suffice in what follows later to consider fewer pairs (a lower dimensional subspace) by removing those whose row and column correspond to the same causal set element (or if the causal set is given in topological order, then by only considering those pairs whose column corresponds to a point to the future of that of the row); however, this would not affect the asymptotic resource complexities of the overall algorithm, so we choose not to do so.
+from the adjacency matrix of the causal set, where binary strings $\bm{r}_{i}$ and $\bm{c}_{j}$ are the $i$th row and $j$th column of the (reflexive) causal set adjacency matrix $\bm{\bar{A}}$, respectively.
+It would suffice in what follows to consider fewer pairs (a lower dimensional subspace) by removing those whose row and column correspond to the same causal set element (or if the causal set is given in topological order, then by only considering those pairs whose column corresponds to a point to the future of that of the row); however, this would not affect the asymptotic resource complexities of the overall algorithm, so we choose not to do so.

 To create the desired state, we first use a $\lceil 2 \log_{2}{n} \rceil$-qubit register $\mathcal{C}$ to produce an initial uniform superposition over the correct number $n^{2}$ of basis states